hmxmilohax/rock-band-3-deluxe/readme.md

 ### Playing *Rock Band 3 Deluxe* requires these things:

-- **A vanilla copy of Rock Band 3** for PS3, Xbox 360, or Wii that you can extract onto your PC.
+- **A vanilla copy of Rock Band 3** for PS3 or Xbox 360 that you can extract onto your PC.
     - The **USA** version is required for PS3 (`BLUS30463`).
-- For Console: A **modded/hacked PS3, Xbox 360, or Wii** and a way to transfer files to it.
-An SD card is required for Wii.
+- For Console: A **MODDED/HACKED PS3 or Xbox 360** and a way to transfer files to it.
+We recommend using FTP.
-- For Emulator: A PC capable of running RPCS3 or Dolphin.
+- For Emulator: A PC capable of running RPCS3.

 <br/>

 # 📥 Downloads
 ![last updated:](https://img.shields.io/github/last-commit/hmxmilohax/rock-band-3-deluxe?label=last%20updated%3A)

-*Rock Band 3 Deluxe recieves very frequent updates.
-You can click the `Watch` button (All Activity) to be notified about any updates that occur.*
+***Rock Band 3 Deluxe recieves very frequent updates!***

 ### 📥 [PlayStation 3](https://nightly.link/hmxmilohax/rock-band-3-deluxe/workflows/build/main/RB3DX-PS3.zip)